Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Proof of Theorem

 \subsection{Uniqueness}

 It remains to show that the probabilistic solution is indeed the unique finite-measure valued solution of (\ref{eq:TheWeakProblem}).
-Suppose we have another finite-measure valued solution $\bar{\nu}$.
-Define the signed-measure valued process $u$ as the difference between the solutions:
+To do so, suppose we have another finite-measure valued solution $\bar{\nu}$, and define the signed-measure valued process, $\Delta$, as the difference between the solutions:

-By linearity of (\ref{eq:TheWeakProblem}), provided that the technical lemmas in Section 5.1 hold if we replace $\nu$ by $u$, then we arrive at (\ref{eq:Important}) and the same limit results hold.
-Whence in the case $n=0$ and $\beta=0$ we have